semateos/stimpy-polymer-login/README.md

 Stimpy Polymer
 ==============

 [Stimpy](https://github.com/semateos/stimpy) is a simple yet inventive fellow.
-This is a boilerplate for Hapi.js backed Polymer app that works on the web or as a nativized mobile app.
-It's a build of the [Polymer Tutorial](https://www.polymer-project.org/docs/start/tutorial/intro.html) but we've made it data / api backed using Hapi and demonstrated a basic Cordova build process.
+This is a boilerplate for a Hapi.js backed Polymer app that works on the web or as a nativized mobile app.
+It's a build of the [Polymer Tutorial](https://www.polymer-project.org/docs/start/tutorial/intro.html) demonstrating api backing and a basic Cordova build process.

 To install Stimpy:
 ```bash